Gaining competitive advantage from technology requires a proactive holistic approach …

 In 2020, digital transformation undoubtedly is on the front burner for most businesses.
 The question is no longer whether to undertake digital transform, the question is how to get it right.
 The pace of change in the business environment is on the increase, customers’ expectations are changing and market dynamics is radically changing; hence businesses must respond timely and adequately to remain competitive in the emerging digital world.

 Most businesses have embarked on some form of digital transformation efforts, unfortunately many are not getting the desired result.
 According to a McKinsey Global survey, less than 30% of digital transformation projects succeed.

-Ayoks Digital Wheel is a framework to guide successful digital transformation of businesses.
-It recommends a holistic and coordinated program of change.
+Ayoks Digital Model is a framework to guide successful digital transformation of businesses.
+It recommends a holistic and coordinated transformation program for businesses.
 It presents four elements as the core drivers of digital transformation, which must be strategically coordinated to achieve successful digital transformation.

 At the center of every successful digital transformation project is an inspiring vision.
 Read more.

 This transformation project must be supported by the right organisational culture.
 Read more

 Digital transformation is a journey and consists of several iterative processes.
 Read more

 Digital technologies provide the platform to enhance operational efficiency and fulfill customers’ needs.
 Read more

 Digital transformation of your business is a journey that consists of several iterative processes.

 Minimum Viable Product (MVP) is your value proposition (i.e the problem you solve) packaged as a product for the market in its basic form.
 It is important you define this with a focus on the real value that your customers get and what they are willing to pay for.